grageragarces/Quirk-E/README.md

 The Quirk-E is free to use and modify.
 However, you must add reference #[2] in case of any publication.

+Quirk-E is also embedded in the DEQSE Visual Studio Code Extension, designed to enhance the quantum software development experience.
+The extension is available for download from GitHub and Microsoft Marketplace.

 Access Quirk-E via:

 - **Web Browser:** [quirk-e.dev](https://quirk-e.dev/)